LucasPaganini/value-objects/CONTRIBUTING.md

 - Write the API docs
 - Explain what is required for a class to be a ValueObject
 - Add a changelog
-- Use CI/CD to test the code before accepting commits/PRs to master
 - Figure out how to generate a website for the API docs
 - Youtube video for the quickstart
 - Youtube tutorials for this lib including usage